rust-lang/rfcs/text/0000-raw-reference-operator.md

 forwards-compatible with also having explicit syntax for taking a raw reference (and deprecating the safe-ref-then-cast way of writing this operation).

+We could be using the new operator in more cases, e.g. we could have some kind of analysis which determines during desugaring if a reference is *only* used as a raw pointer, and if yes, creates it as a raw pointer to begin with.
+This would make more code use raw references, thus making more code defined.
+However, if someone *relies* on this behavior there is a danger of accidentally adding a non-raw-ptr use to a reference, which would then rather subtly make the program have UB.

 # Prior art
 [prior-art]: #prior-art